Matthias247/http2dotnet/readme.md

 ## Current limitations

 The library currently faces the following limitations:
-- Missing support for creating streams from client side.
 - Missing support for the push promises.
 - Missing support for reading the remote SETTINGS from application side.
 - The scheduling of outgoing DATA frames is very basic and relies mostly on flow